symbio-n0mad/clipboardReplace/README.md

    - Click **Apply** or **OK**

 3. **Use It**
-   - Now you can simply press your shortcut and run `clipboardReplace.ps1` instantly — perfect for quick routine clipboard transformations or grep-style searches on the fly.
+   - Now you can simply press your shortcut to run `clipboardReplace.ps1` instantly — perfect for quick routine clipboard transformations or grep-style searches on the fly.
 ---